nexmo-se/vcr-react-express-voice-outbound/README.md

    }
    ```

-5. **Cancel/Release LVN (Optional)**

-   - If a user no longer needs an LVN, they can select it from the dropdown and click **"Cancel/Release LVN"**.
-   - A confirmation dialog appears asking the user to confirm the action, as it cannot be undone.
-   - The app uses the **subaccount's own credentials** to cancel the number using the Vonage Numbers API.
-   - The country code is automatically detected from the phone number format or prompted from the user if needed.
-   - After successful cancellation, the LVN list is refreshed to remove the cancelled number.
-   - **Note**: Once cancelled, the phone number is permanently released and cannot be recovered.

-6. **Buy LVN (Optional)**
+5. **Buy LVN (Optional)**

-   - If a user needs a new phone number, they can click **"Buy LVN"** (located next to Cancel/Release LVN).
+   - If a user needs a new phone number, they can click **"BUY LVN"**.
    - The app prompts for a 2-letter country code (e.g., US, GB, DE) to search for available numbers.
-   - The app searches for available numbers in the specified country using the **subaccount's own credentials**.
+   - The app automatically searches for and purchases the first available number in the specified country.
-   - The first available number is displayed with pricing information and features.
-   - A confirmation dialog shows the number details including cost per month and supported features (VOICE, SMS, etc.).
-   - Upon confirmation, the number is purchased and automatically added to the LVN list.
+   - Uses the **subaccount's own credentials** for both search and purchase operations.
-   - The newly purchased number is automatically selected in the dropdown.
+   - After successful purchase, the LVN list is refreshed and the newly purchased number is automatically selected.
-   - **Note**: Purchasing a number will incur monthly charges as shown in the confirmation dialog.
+   - **Note**: Purchasing a number will incur monthly charges.
+The cost will be shown in the response data.

-7. **Create or Get Subaccount Application and Private Key**
+6. **Create or Get Subaccount Application and LVN Assignment**

-   - The user clicks **"Create or Get Subaccount Application"**.
+   - The user clicks **"CREATE OR GET SUBACCOUNT APPLICATION"**.
-   - The backend uses the **subaccount's own credentials** to create a new Vonage Application for the subaccount (if one does not exist) and stores the private key using the VCR State Provider.
+   - The backend uses the **subaccount's own credentials** to create a new Vonage Application (if one doesn't exist) or retrieve an existing one.
+   - **Critical Requirement**: The selected LVN is automatically assigned to the application during this process.
-   - The Application ID is displayed in the UI.
+   - The Application ID is displayed in the UI with a message indicating whether it was "Created" or "Retrieved".
+   - **LVN Linking**: This step links the currently selected LVN to the Voice application, enabling it for outbound calling.

+7. **LVN Selection Workflow**

+   - **Initial Selection**: After selecting an LVN and creating/getting the application, calls can be made normally.
+   - **Changing LVN**: If a user selects a different LVN from the dropdown:
+     - The **Call button becomes disabled** ⚠️
+     - A warning message appears: "You selected a different LVN.
+Click 'CREATE OR GET SUBACCOUNT APPLICATION' to link this LVN before making calls."
+     - The user **must** click "CREATE OR GET SUBACCOUNT APPLICATION" again to link the new LVN.
+     - This ensures every LVN is properly assigned to the application before calling.

 8. **Make a Call**

    - The user enters the destination ("To") number and clicks **"Call"**.
+   - **Prerequisite**: The selected LVN must be linked to the application (see step 7).
    - The app uses the selected LVN as the "from" number and the provided "to" number.
    - The backend uses the subaccount's Application ID and Private Key to authenticate and send the outbound call via the Vonage Voice API.
    - All errors (authentication, no LVNs, call errors) and success responses are displayed in the UI.